DiDawn/AuraBotPOE/README.md

     <img width="400" src="https://github.com/DiDawn/AuraBotPOE/assets/95550246/622fd0d7-509b-4172-a39c-5a324bc782bc" alt="POE auras">
 </p>

-The term "aura" stend for a variety of buffs that enhance the stats of the entire team, basically turning them close to invincible and greatly boosting their damage.
+The term "aura" stands for a variety of buffs that enhance the statistics of the entire team, basically turning them close to invincible and greatly boosting their damage.
-While the aura bot is has a very strong role in maximizing the team's potential, the gameplay experience can be monotonous and less engaging for the player controlling the aura bot.
+While the aura bot has a very strong role in maximizing the team's potential, the gameplay experience can be monotonous and less engaging for the player controlling the aura bot.
 This is due to the fact that, as an aura bot, you aren't actively involved in direct combat.
-Youre just standing there buffing everyone near you.
+You're just standing there buffing everyone near you.

 ### Project Goal